jgomezdans/BRDF_descriptors/docs/source/index.rst

 2. Check that all data is OK and so on (i.e. no missing MCD43A1 and MCD43A2 files).
 3. Allow the user to retrieve the kernels, a valid pixels mask and a measure of uncertainty for a particular date and spectral band.

+While we first implement this with MCD43, other equivalent products could be used.
+Also, the current definition of uncertainty isn't great, and will need to be finessed.